tylerwilliamleboeuf/ticket-lifecycle/README.md

 <h3>2.
 Department Setup</h3>
 <p>
-- Change the "SysAdmins" department to a Top-Level Department<br />
+- Change the "SysAdmins" department to a Top-Level Department to reflect its broader responsibility and visibility across the system.<br />
 - DELETE the "Maintenance" department (not archive)
 </p>
 <p>